lolspers/PotatBotatBot/README.md

 Open `setup.py` and follow the steps, this will set the config for you, or edit config.json manually if you know what you're doing.

+An error can sometimes occur when PotatBotat is not joined in your channel, you can prevent this by adding PotatBotat [here](https://potat.app/).

 To start the bot simply open `main.py`.
 Any errors should get logged in `logs.txt`.